 Vaping brings relief to millions of people across the globe as it helps them to quit smoking, saves them money, and is generally an enjoyable experience.
 What some people tend to forget, however, is that coils need to be looked after.

-Just like a car, they require maintenance, parts replacing, regular cleaning and users require some knowledge of how the products work to allow vaping devices to remain safe and usable.
+Just like a car, they require maintenance and some vaping parts replacing, regular cleaning and users require some knowledge of how the products work to allow vaping devices to remain safe and usable.

 Issues can arise when vapers use modified devices or parts not fit for purpose, so it’s best to stay clued up on not just your device, but vaping news.

 Lithium-ion batteries from Samsung have now been listed on its website as “not intended” for use in e-cigarette devices.
 In fact, Samsung goes even further, suggesting that to do so would result in “fire or explosion”, causing “serious injury or property damage”.
 These batteries have been sold in error by vape wholesales and outlets for the best part of 2 years or more after the Samsung declaration as it was not well publicised.

 While some may see this as a minor caution, it’s worth recalling the news stories that have surfaced in recent years, with 18650 batteries causing explosions and serious bodily harm.
 In some cases, non-genuine batteries were the culprits, but it’s worth bearing this risk in mind when choosing to use any lithium-ion battery.

 The best 18650 batteries for vaping

 Certain 18650 batteries are suitable for use in vape mods, like the Efest IMR 18650 available from Pure E-Liquids.
 With an impressive 2600mAh capacity, these batteries deliver excellent power to your device.
 It is compatible with most vape mod brands, but be sure to check each product listing before purchasing and thoroughly read the safety guidelines before using.